gree/Orion/README.md

 http://localhost/orion/index.php/cache/repopulate
 ```

 Warning - This view will take a long time to load if you have a large number of metrics and/or the network connection between orion server and the graphite server is slow.
-After it runs succesfully, you should see something like this in your browser.
+After it runs successfully, you should see something like this in your browser.
 ```
 ADDED 1409 NEW METRICS